iifl-logo

 Pursuant to Regulation 34 (2) (e) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, detailed Management discussion & Analysis Report, is attached as ANNEXURE-VI to this Report.

-The brief outline of the Corporate Social Responsibility (CSR) Policy of the Company and the initiatives undertaken by the Company on CSR activities during the year in the format prescribed in the Companies (CSR Policy) Rules, 2014, is attached as ANNEXURE-VII to this Report.
+The brief outline of the Corporate Social Responsibility (CSR) Policy of the Company and the initiatives undertaken by the Company on CSR activities during the financial year 2024-2025 in the format prescribed in the Companies (CSR Policy) Rules, 2014 is attached as ANNEXURE-VII to this Report.

-36. The details of difference between amounts of the valuation done at the time of one-time-settlement and the valuation done while taking loan from the Banks or Financial Institutions along with the reasons thereof:
+40. The details of difference between amounts of the valuation done at the time of one time settlement and the valuation done while taking loan from the Banks or Financial Institutions along with the reasons thereof: Not Applicable.

 There was no fraud reported by the Auditors under Section 143(12) of the Companies Act, 2013.

-The Board of Directors would like to thank their customers, vendors, dealers and business associates for their continued support during the year.
+The Board of Directors would like to thank its customers, vendors, dealers and business associates for their continued support during the year.

 The Board of Directors sincerely appreciates and thanks its esteemed Shareholders for their continued support and confidence reposed in the Company.